Component Options

 More:

-Additional information on power supplies can be found in Blog Post #53.
+Additional information on power supplies can be found in Blog Post

 Fans - Required

-Standard Case Fan
+Standard Case

-are controlled by voltage.
+These are cheaper fans that are controlled only by voltage.

 - Gaming computers generally need more fans to help to cool the processor and video card which

 - You will want to use PWM fans in a gaming rig for better fan control.
+These are controlled

 RGB Lighting - Optional

 Do you want lighted fans or case lighting? (popular with gamers).
-RGB lighting can looks amazing but
+RGB lighting can looks amazing

-FPS in games.
+increase your FPS in games.
 It will increase your cost.

 - Some cases will include RGB lighting strips and / or RGB fans.